wp-plugins/user-submitted-posts/readme.txt

 **Features**

 * Let visitors submit posts from anywhere on your site
-* NEW option to set submitted images as featured images
+* Option to set submitted images as featured images
-* NEW option to use WP's built-in rich text editor for post content
+* Option to use WP's built-in rich text editor for post content
 * Use template tag or shortcode to display the submission form anywhere
 * Includes input validation and customizable captcha and hidden field to stop spam
 * Post submissions may include title, tags, category, author, url, post and image(s)
 * Redirect user to anywhere or return to current page after successful post submission
 * Includes a set of template tags for displaying and customizing user-submitted posts
-* New HTML5 submission form with streamlined CSS styles
+* HTML5 submission form with streamlined CSS styles
+* NEW!
+Use your own custom form template and stylesheet
+* NEW!
+14 action/filter hooks for advanced customization

 **More Features**